Palermo: Pizza and Gelato Cooking Class with Dinner and Wine

 • All ingredients and utensils are provided, so no extra shopping or prep needed

-• You leave with a digital recipe booklet, perfect for recreating your favorites at home
+• You leave with a digital recipe booklet, great for recreating your favorites at home

-• A warm, knowledgeable guide leads the class, ensuring clear instructions and fun atmosphere
+• A warm, guide leads the class, ensuring clear instructions and fun atmosphere

 • Ideal for those wanting a memorable, family-friendly experience with cultural insights